KonVision/KonVision/README.md

 }

 location ~ /\.ht {
-deny all;}
+    deny all;
+}

 #
 #MAKE SURE YOU SET UP SSL IN THIS CONFIG FILE USING CERTBOT!
 #
 ```

 The second important config file is for the main website.
 Nothing is needed here apart from setting the document root and websocket.
-Simply copy paste the below config file to ```/etc/nxing/sites-enabled/YOUR.DOMAIN.conf```
+Simply copy paste the below config file to ```/etc/nxing/sites-enabled/YOUR.DOMAIN.conf```.

 ```
 server {